ali-hosain/toroid-studio/USER_GUIDE.md

   only some builds include.
 - **Cloud Sync** requires Pro, which isn't available yet.
 - **Codebase questions** use keyword ranking, not embeddings.
-- **Crash reporting, analytics and feedback delivery** are not connected to a server in the current build.
 - AI quality, speed and availability depend on the provider and model you choose, and free models can be busy.